UK police make third arrest over TalkTalk cyber attack

 On Thursday a 16-year-old boy was arrested in west London and later released on bail.
 Earlier in the week, police detained a 15-year-old boy in Northern Ireland who was also released on bail.

-Also on Saturday, Vodafone UK (VOD.L) revealed that hackers had accessed the accounts of 1,827 of its customers this week.
+Also on Saturday, Vodafone UK revealed that hackers had accessed the accounts of 1,827 of its customers this week.
+(Reporting by Stephen Addison, editing by David Evans)